theupdateframework/taps/tap8.md

 and uploads both the rotate file and the freshly signed targets file to the repository.

-The first filename suffix, referred as `VERSION` above and below, is the same as the VERSION listed in the metadata.
+The filename suffix, referred as `VERSION` above and below, is the same as the VERSION listed in the metadata.

 The existing delegation to Alice's old key is still valid.
 The client will